mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

   in this guide.

-Side note about how Python works: When you launch the code, `Python` generates pre-compiled bytecode (`.pyc`) files that the interpreter can understand.
+Side note about how Python works: When you launch the code, `Python` generates pre-compiled bytecode (`.pyc`) files that the interpreter can understand line by line.
 However, this pre-compiled code, due to the dynamism of Python, cannot be optimized.
-This is way it is so slow.
+This is why it is so slow.

 ### Just in time compilation